WestDRI/rcmodules22/content/singularity/sing-01-intro.md

 with HPC resource managers).

-**Singularity**: run containers entirely in user space, as a user, can use existing Docker containers (Singularity will convert them to proper Singularity containers for you).
+**Singularity**: run containers entirely in user space, as a user, can use existing Docker containers (Singularity will convert them to proper Singularity containers for you), works seamlessly with the schedulers.

 There are few other container engines focusing on specific features.